 Greg: There's no other way.

-Our program was provided by Focus on the Family and on behalf of Focus president Jim Daly and the entire team, thanks for listening.
-I'm John Fuller, inviting you to join us tomorrow for more about starting a happy, healthy marriage from day one, when we'll once again, help your family thrive.
+Our program was provided by Focus on the Family and on behalf of Jim Daly, I'm John Fuller inviting you back tomorrow for more marriage insights from Greg and Erin Smalley.

 Featured Broadcast Resource